-The Carbon Disclosure Project (CDP) manages a international sustainability disclosure system that helps states and regions, cities, investors and companies manage their effect on the environment.
+The CDP, formerly known as the Carbon Disclosure Project, manages a international sustainability disclosure system that helps states and regions, cities, investors and companies manage their effect on the environment.
 It’s a not-for-profit organization founded in 2000 by Paul Dickinson (a founding member of Persefoni's Sustainability Advisory Board) and Tessa Tennant, who wanted to create a system that empowers investors to use their influence to encourage disclosure from corporations.

 CDP’s disclosure mechanism creates urgency for organizations to take the first step in joining the fight to manage climate change.
 CDP gives customers, investors and other stakeholders a path to request environmental information from companies, cities, states, countries and public authorities.